 OxyGeneration is relied upon by the Irish International Rugby players, Connacht Rugby, Galway United, Galway GAA, Mayo GAA and Clare GAA players amongst others.
 Having attended OxyGeneration a Galway GAA Senior Football player who had a fracture told OxyGeneration that his surgeon noted that the healing was so good that “you could not see the recovered fracture on the X-Ray”.
 OxyGeneration is also used by marathon runners, triathletes, and endurance athletes to help with their recovery and to support their training programmes.

-Elite athletes are experts at maximising their performance and minimising their down time/ fatigue recovery time.
+Elite athletes are experts at maximising their performance and minimising their downtime/ fatigue recovery time.
 In the world of professional sport, millions of euros are at stake and every little performance edge counts.
 These “bio-hacks” are strictly regulated and athletes are tested regularly for anti-doping and to ensure that they stay within the rules.
-Hyperbaric Oxygenation is a permitted “bio-hack” and used by elite athletes globally.
+Hyperbaric Oxygenation is a permitted “bio-hack” and is used by elite athletes globally.

-Footballers Cristiano Ronaldo, David Beckham, Wayne Rooney and Ireland international rugby players Jamie Heaslip and Gordon D’Arcy have all chosen to use Hyperbaric Oxygenation to speed up their recovery from injuries.
+Footballers Cristiano Ronaldo, David Beckham, Wayne Rooney and Ireland international rugby players Jamie Heaslip and Gordon D’Arcy have all chosen to use Hyperbaric Oxygenation to speed up their recovery from sports injuries.

 David Beckham fractured the metatarsal bones of his left foot in April 2002.
 A broken metatarsal is an injury that can take four to six weeks to heal, with another two to four weeks needed for rehabilitation.
 Beckham famously used a hyperbaric oxygen chamber to speed up his recovery time.
 He was able to play for and captain the English team in the 2002 World Cup played over May and June.